 In 2004, the Miami-Dade zoo got six toads as part of a captive breeding program.
 At the time, there were fewer than 250 of the Puerto Rican crested toads in the wild.
 It’s the only toad native to Puerto Rico.

-Puerto Rico: Tropical frog battles to survive as climate change takes its toll: here.
+Frogs battle to survive as climate change takes its toll: here.

 Kihansi Spray Toad in Tanzania: here.

 The Bronx Zoo has a put a most unusual frog on display: the Kihansi spray toad.
 For one thing, the Kihansi spray toad survived on only 5 acres in the Kihansi gorge in Tanzania, adapted to the areas’ unique and constant mist from the gorge and a waterfall.
 For another, female Kihansi spray toads give birth to live young, instead of laying eggs.
 Finally, the Kihansi spray toad is extinct—at least in the wild: here.

 One hundred Kihansi Spray Toads have been flown to their native Tanzania after a close brush with extinction, reports the Wildlife Conservation Society (WCS): here.